 From bricklaying in Edinburgh to the new industry 4.0 competition in London, via aircraft maintenance in Cardiff and culinary arts in Belfast, young people up and down the UK will have the opportunity to enjoy the spectacle and excitement of the finals.
 Find out exactly what’s happening and where at the bottom of this page.
+Plus how to apply for a travel bursary.

 Designed by industry experts, WorldSkills UK competitions help young people grow personally and professionally developing their technical and employability skills and boosting their confidence.
 If competitors impress at the national final, they could be in with a chance of representing the UK in the “skills olympics” in France in 2024.